l0d0v1c/pseudoLucManifesto/PseudoLuc Manifesto-EN.md

 ## **Chapter 4 - The scary doppelganger**

-*Indistinguishable AI scares us, like vampyres or monsters that look too much like us and could be hiding in our midst.
+*Indistinguishable AI scares us, like vampires or monsters that look too much like us and could be hiding in our midst.*

 The most frightening enemy is not the one who destroys us.
 It's the one who looks like us.
 Not quite.
 Just enough to disturb.
 Too much to reassure.
 He doesn't have to scream or kill - he just has to imitate.
 The vampire, the golem, the changeling.
 The clone, the doppelganger, the android.
 It's not the machine that freezes the blood, it's the imperfect mirror it holds up.